ged/schedulability/README.md

     schedule = Schedulability::Schedule.new
     # => #<Schedulability::Schedule:0x007ffcf2b982b8 (empty)>

-An empty Schedule has no time scheduled, and will never match any time.
+An empty Schedule has no time restrictions, and will match any time.

 To specify matching times, you'll need to construct a Schedule with one or more periods.

 ### Periods

 A schedule is specified as a String that contains a comma-separated list of period descriptions.
-The string `"never"` or a `nil` can be specified to explicitly create an empty schedule.
+The string `"never"` can be specified to explicitly create a schedule which will not match any time.

 A period description is of the form